 Obama, Congress and the Surveillance State

-Josh Meyer - Politico - @JoshMeyerDC, David D. Cole - American Civil Liberties Union / Georgetown University - @DavidColeACLU, Robert Turner - University of Virginia Law School - @UVALaw, John Dean - Counsel to then-President Richard Nixon - @JohnWDean, Julian Sanchez - Cato Institute - @normative
+Josh Meyer - Politico - @JoshMeyerDC, David D. Cole - American Civil Liberties Union / Georgetown University - @DavidColeACLU, Robert Turner - University of Virginia Law School - @UVALaw, John Dean - Author, lecturer, columnist and CNN contributor - @JohnWDean, Julian Sanchez - Cato Institute - @normative